/ 11 min read /

 Pricing: Tableau has tiers of pricing available for embedded analytics, but this isn’t made public.
 You can schedule a time for an inquiry here with the team for a personalized quote.

-05. Domo Everywhere
+03. Domo Everywhere

-With Domo Everywhere, you can host your own embedded analytics solution or let it be hosted for you.
+With Domo Everywhere, you can host your embedded analytics solution or let it be hosted for you.

 Domo Dashboard

-See how Domo streamlined reporting for DHL Partners using their embedded analytics.
+Case Study: See how Domo streamlined reporting for DHL Partners using their embedded analytics.

 Pricing: With Domo, you can create a free trial account and get a test drive of the software.
 A detailed and personalized quote for Domo can be found here.

-07. Looker
+05. Looker

-Looker’s embedded analytics solution has:
+Looker’s embedded analytics solution offers:

 Image Source: https://docs.looker.com/dashboards/creating-lookml-dashboards

-Wix presented a case study on how they empowered millions with Looker’s embedded business intelligence feature.
+Case Study: Wix presented a case study on how they empowered millions with Looker’s embedded business intelligence feature.

 Related reading: Community Crowd-Sourced BI Tools Comparison Matrix: Feature-to-Feature Comparison

-08. Qlik Sense
+07. Qlik Sense

 Qlik makes powerful embedded data analytics easy by incorporating it into your users' workflows by combining data sources.
 Regardless of your company size, you can create unique embedded analytics dashboards for your consumers.